ied206/Joveler.FileMagician/README.md

 ## License

-Licensed under the 2-Clause BSD license.
+`Joveler.FileMagician` and `libmagic` is licensed under the 2-Clause BSD license.
+Bundled Windows binary also contains LGPLv2 libiconv.
 See [LICENSE](./LICENSE) for details.

-Logo is licensed under Apache 2.0 License.
+The logo is licensed under Apache 2.0 License.
 [Search icon](https://material.io/tools/icons/?icon=search&style=baseline) from the Material Icons.